• Skip to primary navigation

 If you're headed out to a picnic our outdoor gathering, you'll want to whip up this quick, easy and tasty Summer Broccoli Crunch Salad!

-It's loaded with good stuff: broccoli, apples, Craisins™, red onion and nuts!
+This healthy salad is loaded with good stuff: broccoli, apples, Craisins™(which are dried cranberries), red onion and nuts!
 All mixed in a creamy, sweet and tangy mayonnaise-based dressing.
+This low carb broccoli salad can be made with no bacon easily modified with other simple ingredients as well.

-The best thing is, you can make it in advance and it tastes better the next day!
+The best thing is, it’s an easy recipe you can make it in advance and it tastes better the next day and it’s a perfect side dish for holidays or summer parties!

 Broccoli salad in purple bowl on red wooden table

-Broccoli crunch salad tastes better after it's rested in the fridge a day!
+Broccoli crunch salad tastes better after it’s rested in the fridge for a day!

-There are a million spins on this classic broccoli salad.
-This version is inspired by Whole Foods Market's infamous Broccoli Crunch salad with a few variations.
+There are a million spins on this classic and easy broccoli salad.
+This version is inspired by Whole Foods Market’s infamous Broccoli Crunch salad with a few variations.

-Keep in mind, you can put whatever you want in your broccoli salad-there's no rule and no right or wrong way to make it!
+It’s very versatile and you can put whatever you want in your classic broccoli salad-there’s no rule and no right or wrong way to make it!

 Why you'll love this recipe!

-• Quick and easy - minimal prep time; ready in 10-minnutes
+• Quick and easy – minimal prep time; ready in 10-minutes

 • Make ahead- this broccoli salad actually tastes better the next day